okta/okta-auth-js/README.md

 ### `signOut()`

-> :no_entry: [DEPRECATED] This method causes issues scenario when uses with `SecureRoute` component from Okta's downstream client SDKs in multiple tabs.
-Please use [signOutSSO](#signoutsso) with [handleLogoutCallback](#handlelogoutcallback) together to achieve same Okta SSO session signOut experience.
+> :no_entry: [DEPRECATED] This method causes issues when uses with `SecureRoute` component from Okta's downstream client SDKs in multiple tabs scenarios.
+Please use [signOutSSO](#signoutsso) with [handleLogoutCallback](#handlelogoutcallback) together to achieve the same Okta SSO session signOut experience.

 > :hourglass: async